AmarisEx/Dora/README.md

 All the modules in Dora are self-developed, and it is only necessary to integrate the verilog implementation (/hw/rtl) and timing constraint (/hw/xdc) into the project source code.

-## Just for test
+## Just for a test

-We provide an example (./example/vc709) on VC709 Board where users can test our Dora by switching between different lighting applications.
+We provide an example (example/vc709) on VC709 Board where users can test our Dora by switching between different lighting applications.

 1. Clone the repository
    ```